-My solar bird bath fountain turned out to be a surprise favourite feature in the garden.
-This self-contained little cordless unit turns a regular bird bath into a pretty, flowing fountain.
-It was very easy to set up, looks lovely, and attracts lots of neighbourhood birds.
+My solar bird bath fountain turned out to be a surprise favorite feature in the garden.
+This self-contained little cordless floating fountain unit turns a regular bird bath into a pretty, flowing fountain.
+It was very easy to set up, looks lovely, and attracts lots of neighborhood birds.

 Here is a photo of the solar bird bath fountain insert I ordered online:

-I chose the popular round, floating solar fountain bird-bath insert after seeing it on several of my favourite YouTube gardening channels.
-It wasn’t available in any local garden centres, but there were plenty to choose from online.
-I got mine from Inspire Uplift (Floating Solar Bird Bath Disc Fountain), but there are also lots on Amazon and other online sellers.
+I chose the popular round, floating solar fountain bird-bath insert after seeing it on several of my favorite YouTube gardening channels.
+It wasn’t available in any local garden centers, but there was plenty to choose from online.
+I got mine from Inspire Uplift, but there are also lots on Amazon and other online sellers.

-- Solar fountain I ordered (pictured): Floating Solar Bird Bath Disc Fountain
+- Solar fountain I ordered (pictured): Solar Garden Fountain (Wireless)

-- Similar option on Amazon: Solatec Solar Fountain, Black
+- Similar options on Amazon: Solatec Solar Fountain, Black

 - Similar, but with battery backup: Viajero Solar Fountain Pump for Bird Bath with Battery Backup